-Etidronate is used in the treatment of post menopausal osteoporosis (porous bones), osteoporosis in men (porous bones) and steroid induced osteoporosis (porous bones)
+Etidronate is used in the treatment of osteoporosis

 How it works

-Etidronate inhibits the activity of osteoclasts, cells that causes loss of bone.
+Etidronate inhibits the activity of osteoclasts, cells that cause loss of bone.

 Common side effects